mennojak/HCAID/README.md

 **Usage:**

 The ethical and unethical AI applications can be temporarily accessed online for testing and demonstration purposes.
-Simply visit the following [URL](https://www.youtube.com/watch?v=dQw4w9WgXcQ) (might not work anymore, since I'll probably stop hosting after the course assignment is finished).
+Simply visit the following [URL](https://mennojak.pythonanywhere.com/) (please note that the URL may stop working, since I'll probably stop hosting it when the course assignment is completed).

 **Disclaimer:**